 We found 6 orthopedic surgeons who accept Medicare near Batavia, NY.

-Dr. Joseph Otten's specialty is orthopedics/orthopedic surgery.
+Dr. Joseph Otten specializes in orthopedics/orthopedic surgery and practices in Batavia, NY, Perry, NY, and Medina, NY.
 He is a graduate of the University of Missouri-Columbia School of Medicine and St. Louis University School of Medicine.
 Dr. Otten is an in-network provider for Medicare insurance.
-He has an open panel.
+New patients are welcome to contact his office for an appointment.

 Conditions / Treatments